 A school safety assessment was conducted at Central Park Elementary in Santa Clara during the morning arrival.
-The school is located along Sonoma Place adjacent Benton Street.
+The school is located on Sonoma Place, just south of Benton Street.
 The assessment included a representative from the City of Santa Clara, Santa Clara Police Department (SCPD), a representative from SCUSD, and a Central Park Elementary parent.

-OCTOBER 22, 2018
+OCTOBER 22, 2018 BPAC Meeting # 1

-BPAC Meeting #1